How to Pay Off $15,000 in Credit Card Debt

 There are multiple websites that list freelance and part-time jobs – google “freelance jobs” and you’re off to the races.

 Your local newspaper or that free weekly that’s loaded with ads that comes in the mail also list local jobs, particularly things like babysitting, pet-sitting, dog-walking and, yes, delivering newspapers.
-It’s also a good place to advertise if you want to do those type of things but don’t want to be beholden to an app.
+It’s also a good place to advertise if you want to do those types of things but don’t want to be beholden to an app.

 Whatever you do, be sure you have the time and energy to do it, and target whatever money you make to paying down your credit card debt.